MichaelKora/kafka-monitoring/gcp/README.md

 ```
 ansible-playbook playbook.yml -t setup
 ```

+For debugging you can run steps during the setup seperately.
+Available tags are:
+- **setup**: all dependencies are installed
+- **docker**: only install and setup docker
+- **kubernetes**: only install and setup kubernetes
+- **repo**: for cloning the application repository and running the helmfile

 There are the following ansible roles:
 - **general**: for all packages and tasks that will be run the same on all machines